Monday, January 31, 2011

 Jay Baruchel, Gerard Butler, America Ferrera, Craig Ferguson and Jonah Hill were terrific in their voice acting for this movie.
 The animation is gorgeous, even for a film with interesting characters, witty dialogue and great action sequences (particularly the aerial battles).
 The music soundtrack by John Powell has turned out to be one of the best scores in an animated motion picture.

 HOW TO TRAIN YOUR DRAGON is dear to me as it is a feel-good animated feature that I regard as one of the greatest I have ever seen and will hold this superior status for decades.
-It is one of the best of all the animated movies made by DreamWorks.
+It is one of the best animated movies made by DreamWorks.
 I recommend this film highly.

 Star rating: (5/5) Best Movie Ever